-Eventbrite, Meetup, and/
+such as Facebook "events," Eventbrite, Meetup, and/ or your municipality events page.

-page.
 Make sure to contact neighboring municipalities, organizations, and agencies to help spread the word.

-- Create or use sample promotional posts for MWC committee members, partners, and community organizations to post on their social media channels (Facebook, LinkedIn, Instagram, Twitter).
-Tag @NJHCQI, #ConversationOfYourLife, and/or #COYLNJ so the Quality Institute and our members can also help promote your events. - Develop or use COYL template flyers. - Include in newsletters of local community and civic organizations. - Send them to local newspapers (online and in print). - Post in community centers, grocery stores, and local doctor's offices.
+Create or use sample promotional posts for MWC committee

+members, partners, and community organizations to post on their social media channels (Facebook, LinkedIn, Instagram, Twitter).
+Tag @NJHCQI, #ConversationOfYourLife, and/or #COYLNJ so the Quality Institute and our members can also help promote your events.

+- Develop or use COYL template flyers. - Include in newsletters of local community and civic organizations. - Send them to local newspapers (online and in print). - Post in community centers, grocery stores, and local doctor's offices.